Marie Sharp's: History

 The company is privately owned by Marie Sharp, 81 years old in 2021, who began locally selling sauces on her 400-acre Melinda Estates farm outside Dangriga in 1981.
 In 1985 a factory was built to meet growing demand, now also serving as a popular tourist destination.
 The product was the first commercially successful agricultural product manufactured in and exported from Belize.
-It was originally sold under the name of "Melinda’s Hot Sauce", a reference to the Melinda family farm, which is located within the Melinda Reserve, at #1 Melinda Road.Marie's recipe was the first habanero pepper sauce to achieve national distribution in the United States, with the Reese Finer Foods distribution network in 1989.
+It was originally sold under the name of "Melinda’s Hot Sauce", a reference to the Melinda family farm, which is located within the Melinda Reserve, at #1 Melinda Road.
+Marie's recipe was the first habanero pepper sauce to achieve national distribution in the United States, with the Reese Finer Foods distribution network in 1989.
 Once the market for the product had been established, the importer, Figueroa International Inc., who was marketing the sauce, trademarked the product name, effectively cutting Sharp out of her own business.

 After a five-year struggle, Sharp gave up her original brand name, Melinda's Original Habanero Pepper sauce, in exchange for being released from her exclusive contract with the importer.
 She then re-branded the product under her own name.
 Distribution has since expanded from Belize to much of Central and North America, Europe, Asia and Australia.

 In 2013, Sharp's entries at the Anuga Food Fair in Cologne made the prestigious "Taste13 Showcase" round and placed in the top three products at the world's largest food fair.
 In 2014 Marie Sharp's sales totaled $3.8 million.
 In 2016, the founder was inducted into the Hot Sauce Hall of Fame.
 The company also introduced their newest pepper sauce, "Smokin' Marie's", a smoked habanero sauce inspired by Alaskan smoked products.
 A combination of orange, grapefruit, guava and craboo-wood is used to smoke the habaneros.

 On January 14, 2019, Gerry Sharp, Marie's husband and business partner later in life, died.
 He was a citrus pioneer in Belize and was instrumental in helping to shape the industry.

 On January 27, 2019, Marie Sharp's oldest son Michael Alexander Williams, Sr., 58, was murdered.
-Michael managed operations in Belize City for the company since the 1990s and he was instrumental to the continuing success of the Marie Sharp's brand in the country's largest market and throughout Central America.
+Michael managed operations in Belize City for the company since the 1990s.